Minimally Invasive Procedures to Treat Neurologic Conditions

 Why Choose Loyola for Interventional Neurology?

-Loyola's neurology and neurosurgery departments are nationally recognized for providing exceptional care in an academic setting, training future leaders in neurology and neurosurgery.
+Loyola's neurology and neurosurgery departments have been nationally ranked by U.S. News & World Report's 2019-20 Best Hospitals list and provide exceptional care in an academic setting while training future leaders in neurology and neurosurgery.

 For nine years in a row, Loyola’s Stroke Center has been recognized by the American Stroke Association with its Get with the Guidelines® – Stroke Gold Plus Quality Achievement Award for our commitment and success in implementing a higher standard of stroke care.
 Loyola is also the only academic medical center in the Chicago area accredited as a stroke specialty program by CARF (Commission on Accreditation of Rehabilitation Facilities) International.
 Loyola University Medical Center is certified by The Joint Commission as a comprehensive stroke center.